SuicideTALKcom/West-Houston-Employee-Relocation/README.md

 ## Whether final DB will be relational or nonrelational, and why

-* The final DB for this project will be relational due to the organized, homogeneous structure of datasets.
+* The final DB for this project will be relational due to the organized and homogeneous structure of datasets.